-Facilities that offer inpatient care have doctors, nurses, and therapists who all work together to help the patients not only fight addiction but learn how to live a sober life once they leave treatment.
+Facilities that offer inpatient care have doctors, nurses, and therapists who all work together.
+Their goal is to help the patients not only fight addiction but learn how to live a sober life once they leave.
 In some cases, inpatient treatment will be court-ordered.
 This type of treatment is ideal for someone who wants to get clean and sober but doesn’t feel that they can do so while continuing to go about their daily lives.

 Outpatient treatment allows participants to live at home outside of treatment hours.
 This allows them to continue to go about their normal daily routine without much interruption.
 Those who choose outpatient treatment attend group and individual therapy sessions each week just like they would if they were in an inpatient center.
 They can even meet with a psychiatrist for medication to manage withdrawal, cravings, and any existing mental health issues.

 However, since a person who chooses outpatient treatment is not living in a treatment facility during the addiction treatment process, it can be considered less intensive.
 Outpatient treatment also costs significantly less.
 However, many insurance companies will help cover the cost for both inpatient and outpatient treatment.

 Types of Therapy Associated With Addiction Treatment

 - Individual therapy – Individual therapy is one-on-one with the patient and the primary therapist that they have been assigned.
 These sessions happen 1 to 2 times a week and this is where the treatment plan is developed and followed